letteredplans/site/content/site-policy.md

 ## 2. Copyright

 All media on this website (including but not limited to audios, photos, text, and videos) belong to and are copyrighted to Lettered Plans, **unless specified otherwise**.
 This website is licensed under [CC BY-NC-ND 4.0](http://creativecommons.org/licenses/by-nc-nd/4.0/).
-You should email and ask for permission before copying - [letteredplans@gmail.com](mailto:letteredplans@gmail.com).
+You may also email and ask for permission before copying - [letteredplans@gmail.com](mailto:letteredplans@gmail.com).
 Unauthorized usage of any media without linking back to this site or crediting it is strictly prohibited under copyright law.

 ## 3. Disclaimer